Zeffar/2048-environment/README.md

-2048 environment and MCTS simulation for RL 2023 - UniBuc
+2048 environment and MCTS simulation
 ```
 File contents for MCTS and GUI:
 └── decision_tree